La Paz (Bolivia) in 3 Days

 Metropolitan Cathedral

-We continue to The Metropolitan Cathedral.
+We continue to the Metropolitan Cathedral.
 This 19th Century cathedral is less ornate than San Francisco Basilica, but it does boast Jesus on a neon cross.

 Like most buildings in La Paz, it’s built on a hillside.
 Hence, the rear of the cathedral is at ground level, while the entrance is 12 metres up and accessed by a flight of stone steps.